volkamerlab/MolDockLab/README.md

 --protein_path            Path to the protein file.
 --ref_ligand_path         Path to the reference ligand file.
 --known_ligands_path      Path to the experimentally validated ligands library.
---sbvs_ligands_path       Path to the le ligand library for SBVS.
 --true_value_col          Column name of the true activity values in the
                           experimentally validated ligands library.

 Optional args:

+--sbvs_ligands_path       Path to the ligand library for larger SBVS.
 --activity_col            Column name for the activity class (default: "activity_class").
 --id_col                  Column name for the ligand ID (default: "ID").
 --protein_name            Protein name for documentation (optional).